A terrific way to introduce counting activities to the class is to read,1, 2, 3 to the Zoo by Eric Carle.

 Train Picture sets

-- Children benefit from counting activities that have them create many of the same number set.
+- Children build number sense when they participate in counting activities that have them create many of the same number set.

 - Have them glue stickers on each train and then print the corresponding number above the train.